Transit Fitting#

 prior_samples = numpyro.infer.Predictive(model, num_samples=n_prior_samples)(

-jax.random.PRNGKey(0), t, yerr
+jax.random.PRNGKey(0), time, yerr

 )